I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-JumpScare-2.0/ReadMe.md

 A jumpscare video will be downloaded to their temp directory.

-When a mouse movement is detected, that video will be played in the powershell console at max volume and fullscreen.
+When a mouse movement is detected, that video will be played in the PowerShell console at max volume and fullscreen.

 ## Getting Started